Slevinski/slevinski.github.io/series/foundations/entries/language-without-sound/essay.md

 - shareable and revisable written forms
 - reusable representations for corpora, annotation, and computation

-Brazil is the clearest current empirical anchor for this claim.
+Brazil is the clearest empirical anchor for this claim.

 The public record documents SignWriting use across schools, universities, curricula, research activity, and reader-centered studies in Brazilian Libras contexts.
 That record should not be overstated as a complete current census or as proof of every literacy outcome, but it does show that SignWriting has functioned inside real educational and institutional settings rather than only as a theoretical proposal.

-For the more technical scale-and-infrastructure side of that claim, see `Formal SignWriting: Plane Writing Technical Bridge`, especially its discussion of dictionary scale, dataset growth, authorship, and compatibility boundaries.
+The more technical scale-and-infrastructure side of that claim is developed in *Formal SignWriting: Plane Writing Technical Bridge*, especially its discussion of dictionary scale, dataset growth, authorship, and compatibility boundaries.

 The point is not that SignWriting solves signed-language education by itself.